 The basis about leases

-Leases are usually terminable according the rules in the rent act.
+Most leases can be terminated according to the rules of the rent act.
 Therefore you basically always have the right to terminate your tenancy if you want to move out.
-Your landlord must have a very good reason to be able to terminate your lease.
+Your landlord must have a very compelling reason to be able to terminate your lease.

 What is an irrevocable lease?

-An irrevocable lease is an agreement between the landlord and the tenant that the tenancy can’t be terminated for a certain period.
+An irrevocable lease is an agreement between the landlord and the tenant that the tenancy cannot be terminated for a defined period.

-Thus, if irrevocability has been agreed for 12 months, the lease cannot be terminated during the first 12 months of the lease period.
-In case the lease is dated to a 12 months period, the lease will automatically be terminated after the 12 months.
+In other words, if irrevocability has been agreed for 12 months, the lease cannot be terminated during the first 12 months of the lease.
+The lease will automatically terminate after 12 months if it is dated for 12 months.

 If the rental period continues after the irrevocability period is over, the tenancy will continue.
-If nothing has been agreed on termination in the lease, the lease can be terminated with the normal termination rules in the rent act.
+The lease can be terminated if the parties have not agreed on its termination in the lease.
+The normal termination rules in the rent act apply.
 In that case you have a notice period of three months.

 You may also like: 10 things to be aware of when moving in a new apartment in Denmark